learn-co-curriculum/rails-final-project/README.md

 ## Timeframe

-This project should take 12-15 hours to complete.
+This project should take the weekend to complete.

 ## Deployment